nats-io/nats.deno/README.md

 iterator will never yield a message, as the callback will intercept all messages.

-Note that `callback` likely shouldn't be documented, as it may be a workaround to an underlying application problem where you should be considering a different strategy to horizontally scale your application, or reduce pressure on the clients, such as using queue workers, or more explicitly targeting messages.
+Note that `callback` likely shouldn't even be documented, as likely it is a workaround to an underlying application problem where you should be considering a different strategy to horizontally scale your application, or reduce pressure on the clients, such as using queue workers, or more explicitly targeting messages.
 With that said, there are many situations where using callbacks can be more performant or appropriate.

 ## Connection Options